 The study area displays warm summers and cold winters typical of the Highveld climate.
 The average summer and winter daytime temperatures (AVD) are 25°C and 20°C, respectively.
-The region falls within the summer rainfall region of South Africa, rainfall occurs mainly as thunderstorms (Mean Annual Precipitation 726mm) and drought conditions occur in approximately 12% of all years.
-Mean annual potential evaporation of 1926mm indicates a loss of water out of the system.
-The region experiences frequent frosts, with mean frost days from 13-42 days (higher at higher elevations), winds are usually light to moderate with the prevailing wind direction is north-westerly during the summer and easterly during winter.
+The region falls within the summer rainfall region of South Africa, rainfall occurs mainly as thunderstorms (Mean Annual Precipitation 662mm) and drought conditions occur in approximately 12% of all years.
+Mean annual potential evaporation of 2060mm indicates a loss of water out of the system.
+The region experiences frequent frosts, with mean frost days of 41 days, winds are usually light to moderate with the prevailing wind direction is north-westerly during the summer and easterly during winter.